WilliamOutlawMiller/sosModHooks/README.md

 │   └── main/
 │       └── java/
-│           └── yourmod/                    # Change 'yourmod' to your package namespace │               ├── MainScript.java          # REQUIRED: Use template above
+│           └── yourmod/                    # Change 'yourmod' to your package namespace │               ├── MainScript.java          # Use template above
-│               ├── InstanceScript.java      # REQUIRED: Use template above
+│               ├── InstanceScript.java      # Use template above
 │               └── hooks/                   # Create this directory
 │                   └── MyCustomHook.java    # Your hook implementation
 ├── pom.xml                                  # Use template above